 Most people fall into the latter category.

 Read on and I’ll show you how to stop living paycheck to paycheck.
-I’ll also hook you up with some resources to help you along the way.
+I’ll also hook you up with some excellent resources to help you get started.

 Living Paycheck to Paycheck is Normal, Not Necessary